joacorapela/svGPFA/doc/readthedocs/source/params.rst

 ##################################

 svGPFA uses different groups of parameters.
-We provide a utility function **builParams** that builds them from parameter specifications.
+We provide a utility function :meth:`svGPFA.utils.initUtils.getParams` that builds them from parameter specifications.
 Parameters specification contain short descriptions on how to build a parameter.
 For example, a parameter specification for the inducing points locations can be **equidistant**, indicating that the inducing points locations should be set to equidistant values between the start and en of a trial.

 Parameter specifications are nested lists (e.g., **param_spec[group_name][param_name]**) containing the specification of a